2072/File-Grim-Reaper/ReadMe.md

     HV-NODAL2_O-____AUTODELETE__TO_KEEP_7_DAYS.data.serialized
     pglmac15_-Volumes-Stripe_PGLMAC15-___AUTODELETE___TO_KEEP_1_MONTH.data.serialized

 Additionally if internal errors occur, such as a PHP exception, a file "computer-name_errors.log" will be created in FileGrimReaper.php's directory.

 ## Options

-    -r, --reap	    Removes expired files and directories and updates snapshots.
+    -r, --reap      Removes expired files, directories and updates snapshots.

     -s, --show      Shows what would happen with the --reap command (doesn't actually remove anything and doesn't update snapshots).

+    -c=FilePath, --config=FilePath
-    -c, --config    Uses the specified configuration file.
+                    Uses the specified paths configuration file (one path per line).

     -l, --logging   Creates log files for each configured directories.
 The log files will be stored in a 'Logs' sub-folder in the 'FileGrimReaper-Datas' directory.
-		    The log file will be named in the following way:
+The log file will be named in the following way: COMPUTERNAME_SANITIZED-PATH.log
-		    COMPUTERNAME_SANITIZED-PATH.log
                     The log file will be written if and only if something changed in the monitored folder.
 The number of new and modified files is given as well as the full path of every deleted file.

     -y, --daylightsavingbug
                     On Microsoft Windows platforms, on some filesystems (such as FAT or network shares), there is a "feature" that makes filemtime() report a different file modification time wether Daylight Saving is active or not.

                     This option enables the detection of this bug to prevent files from appearing modified (and thus resetting their expiry) when DLS status changes.
                     There is one caveat though: if a file is replaced with a file whose modification time is exactly one hour apart from the original file (and older than a day), the file expiry won't be reset and the file will be deleted sooner than expected.

+    -d, --doNotCreateDirs
+                    Do not create missing directories in the configuration file.
+The default is to create those directories if they are defined as some users tend to remove them either by accident or ignorance.

 ## Usage